pharo-pkg/pakbot/tutorial/start-a-new-project.md

 ```

 # Load both a project and its dependents from SCM
-Cargo allows you to ask to load project packages directly from a Source Code Management system instead of using the package repository.
+Cargo allows you to load project packages directly from a Source Code Management system instead of using the package repository.
-These feature is especialy useful when you are developping a project.
+This feature is especialy useful when you are developping a project.
 It may happen that, in development mode, you rely on external packages not yet published to the package repository.
-That's why Cargo propose the #useSourceRepository: message taking a CGOSourceRepository as argument.
+That's why Cargo propose the #useSourceRepository: message, taking a CGOSourceRepository as argument.
 All source repositories added will take precedence on the default repository and package metadata will be loaded from the SCM for all the project packages.

 In the following example, we will load Counter-UI from GitHub.
 Its dependent Counter-Core will also be loaded from GitHub since we add its source repository.
 ``` smalltalk